Heineken beer sales rise on strength outside Europe, U.S.

 Growth in the Americas was more muted, as lower sales in the United States partly offset growth in Mexico and Brazil, where Heineken acquired Kirin’s (2503.T) business earlier this year.

-In Europe, sales were down due to a cooler summer in France and the Netherlands as well as weakness in Britain and Poland.
+In Europe, sales were down due to a cooler summer in France and the Netherlands as well as weakness in Poland and Britain, where supermarket Tesco (TSCO.L) has pulled some Heineken brands from its shelves over planned price increases.

 The company said it retained its full year expectations that revenue and profit would grow and that its operating margin would increase by about 40 basis points, excluding acquisitions concluded this year.